microsoft/WhatTheHack/055-AzureADandAADB2B/Student/01-register-app.md

 ## Description

-As an engineer, you have heard of Azure AD B2C.
+As an engineer, you have heard of Azure AD .
 You know that your tenant will need a globally unique name.
-You mentioned this as an option to your IT Leadership, and they jumped at the chance to pilot this solution.
 They have asked you to get a new B2C tenant deployed.

 ## Success Criteria